Pardeeville in Columbia County, Wisconsin — The American Midwest (Great Lakes)

 Erected 1929 by the American Legion Auxiliary.

 Location.
 43° 32.539′ N, 89° 18.131′ W. Marker is in Pardeeville, Wisconsin, in Columbia County.
 Marker is at the intersection of North Main Street (State Highway 22) and Morton Street, on the left when traveling north on North Main Street.
+Marker is in Veterans' Memorial Park.
 Touch for map.
-Marker is in Veterans' Memorial Park.
 Marker is in this post office area: Pardeeville WI 53954, United States of America.
+Touch for directions.